Dr. Howard B. Slaughter, Jr.

 Howard is President & Chief Executive Officer of Habitat for Humanity of Greater Pittsburgh.
 Prior to joining Habitat, Howard was an entrepreneur and President & CEO of his own company, Christian Management Enterprises, LLC, a business management and real estate consulting firm.
 His banking career began at Equibank, where he was an Assistant Vice President and later became Vice President and Community Reinvestment Act officer at Dollar Bank, where he led the financial institution to its first ever Outstanding CRA rating from the Office of Thrift Supervision.

-He is on the boards of The Pittsburgh Foundation, where he serves on the finance and audit committee, the Housing Alliance of Pennsylvania, the Mount Ararat Community Activity Center, the Howard Hanna Free Care Fund Foundation and the Pennsylvania Economic Development Financing Authority, where he received a gubernatorial appointment to the board from former Governor Tom Corbett.
+Howard is on the boards of The Pittsburgh Foundation, the Housing Alliance of Pennsylvania, the Mount Ararat Baptist Church Community Activity Center, the Howard Hanna Free Care Fund Foundation and the Pennsylvania Economic Development Financing Authority, where he received a gubernatorial appointment to the board from former Pennsylvania Governor Tom Corbett.
 He’s a member of the Operational Committee of the Pennsylvania Community Development Bank and a member of The Pennsylvania Society.
-Howard is a former board member of The Pennsylvania Housing Finance Agency, that also included a gubernatorial appointment from former Governor Ed Rendell.
+Howard is a former board member and was Chairman of the Policy Committee of The Pennsylvania Housing Finance Agency; which also included a gubernatorial appointment from former Pennsylvania Governor Ed Rendell.

 Howard is a graduate of the Defense Equal Opportunity Management Institute, a United States Department of Defense joint service school offering world-class Human Relations education, training and research.
 He was the keynote speaker at the United States Department of Commerce’s Economic Development Administration’s East Coast Conference, on the dais with former Philadelphia Mayor, Michael Nutter and former United States Assistant Secretary for Economic Development, John Fernandez.
 He is cited in two published books, Cities back from the edge, New life for Downtown written by Roberta Gratz, a former New York Post award winning journalist and Urban Critic and Changing Places, Rebuilding Community in the Age of Sprawl, written by Carter Wilkie, former White House speech writer and Richard Moe, former President of the National Trust for Historic Preservation.